lanl-campaign-ngp/c2-fastbit/README.md

 # LLVM Clang, g++-11 and beyond

 Compiling will fail if FastBit is compiled by a recent LLVM clang compiler or a g++-11 or later compiler.
-Errors such as `error: ordered comparison between pointer and zero ('unsigned short *' and 'int')` will be reported and will fail the build process.
+Errors such as `error: ordered comparison between pointer and zero ('unsigned short *' and 'int')` will be reported and will conclude the build process.
 Use a non-recent gcc/g++ compiler instead.
 On Mac, gcc/g++ may be installed via brew using `brew install gcc`.
 To install a specific version of gcc, use `brew install gcc@x`.
-FastBit will compile with `gcc-6`, `gcc-7`, `gcc-8`, `gcc-9`, and `gcc-10`.
+FastBit will compile with `gcc-6`, `gcc-7`, `gcc-8`, `gcc-9`, and `gcc-10` (all available under macOS Monterey).
+On Ubuntu, specific versions of gcc can be installed through `sudo apt-get install gcc-x`. `gcc-6` is unavailable on Ubuntu 20.04.4 whereas `gcc-7` - `gcc-10` are all available.
+Ubuntu 20.04.4 installs `gcc-9` by default.